SCB Policy Approval Process

 - The statement does not conflict with previous SCB policy statements.

-Once your proposed policy statement is fully developed, it must be approved by the SCB policy committee.
-The SCB board has established two paths by which a proposed policy statement can be approved: (1) full review by the SCB policy committee, or (2) expedited review via the rapid policy review group (RPRG) process.
+Once your proposed policy statement is fully developed, it must be approved by the section or global SCB policy committee.
+Depending on whether the scope of the issue is regional (specific to one section [or working group]) or global, the SCB board has established two paths by which a proposed policy statement can be approved: (1) review by the section policy committee (or section board, depending on the section bylaws), or (2) review by the global policy committee.

 Click HERE to see a flow diagram outlining the approval process.